Must-Have Health Goals That Go Way Beyond Achieving Your Dream Body

 We hate to be the bearer of bad news, but sometimes, life happens — no matter how much you keep a healthy lifestyle.
 Because whether we like it or not, our health will deteriorate as we grow older.
 And while there’s nothing we can do to prevent this (apart from acquiring an immortality elixir that doesn’t exist), there’s definitely something we can do to prepare for whatever might happen!
 One word: health insurance.

 So, which of these health goals have you already started on?
-Or better yet, are you already doing these important things on the daily?
+Or better yet, are you already doing these important things on a daily basis?
 Because if it’s the latter, then kudos to you, that’s for sure!
-Either way, we’d definitely love to hear more about your experiences so far.
+Either way, we’d love to hear more about your experiences so far.
 Don’t be shy and tell us all about it in the comments!

 Marcy Miniano